eythaann/Front-end-Movies/README.md

 ## Running in Dev Mode

 <p> For thi just need to clone this <b>Repository</b> and run `npm install`
-later run `npm run start` and ¡you do it! the fron end is running</p>
+later run `npm run start` and ¡you do it! the front end is running</p>

 ## Running in Prod Mode